ABBA: The Movie: Music

 A brief snatch of "Knowing Me, Knowing You" as well as "Dum Dum Diddle" is also heard while Ashley is stuck in a traffic jam; they're presumably coming from a nearby car radio.

 "Ring Ring" is performed by the members of a girls' ballet class Ashley speaks to for the interview while they are practicing their routines (the ABBA version can be heard in the background, which the children are singing along to).

 Other tracks include "Johan på Snippen" ("Johan Snippen") and "Polkan går" ("Polka goes"), both Swedish traditional songs played by Andersson on piano accordion, and the instrumental "Stoned".

 The country/western track heard towards the beginning when Ashley is in the radio studio is an early 1970s Björn & Benny song, "Please Change Your Mind", performed by Nashville Train.
 The song was also recorded by this Swedish country band (several of the musicians are from ABBA's own studio band) and released on their 1977 album ABBA Our Way.

 Production

-Hallström indicated that the film's script and plot concept was "conceived on the plane on the way to Australia".
+Hallström indicated that the script and plot concept was "conceived on the plane on the way to Australia".
 Initially, 16 mm film was to be used but producers upgraded the project to 35 mm Panavision technology.

-Mostly filmed in Australia some additional scenes were filmed in ABBA's native Sweden (but still set in Australia)—noticeably different from Australia.
+Filming took place primarily in Australia, with some additional scenes in ABBA's native Sweden (but still set in Australia)—noticeably different from Australia.
+The sequences for the songs "Name of the Game", "Eagle" and "Thank You for the Music" were all filmed in Stockholm in June 1977, among the final work completed for the movie.
+During August and September 1977, overdubs were recorded for the live tracks.